open-mmlab/mmsegmentation/docs/useful_tools.md

 ### Convert to TorchScript (experimental)

 We also provide a script to convert model to [TorchScript](https://pytorch.org/docs/stable/jit.html) format.
 You can use the pytorch C++ API [LibTorch](https://pytorch.org/docs/stable/cpp_index.html) inference the trained model.
 The converted model could be visualized by tools like [Netron](https://github.com/lutzroeder/netron).
-Besides, we also support comparing the output results between Pytorch and TorchScript model.
+Besides, we also support comparing the output results between PyTorch and TorchScript model.

 ```shell
 python tools/pytorch2torchscript.py \